tomsarry/kattis-scraper/README.md

 $ kattis-scrapper
 ```

-Currently returns an alphabetically sorted list of your solved problems.
+Currently returns a difficulty-sorted list of your solved problems (alphabetically, increasing difficulty or decreasing difficulty ordering possible).

 **⚠️ Note: Make sure to have the .env file in that location.**